on not being cruel

 some time ago, i tried to explain my feelings on fisting to a cis dude.

-“i like the power of it. i like feeling the other person’s vulnerability transmitted physically from their body into mine.”
+“i like the power of it. i like feeling the other person’s vulnerability transmitted physically.”

 “ha. you’re cruel,” he replied.